Skilled Representation For Matters Before Texas Board of Nursing

 Disciplinary actions may be undertaken in a hearing before the BON or during informal settlement conferences.
 In either case, having an experienced attorney who understands what is at stake can often be the difference between losing your nursing license and retaining it.
 Our lawyers provide a strong license defense to nurses at all stages of the complaint process, vigorously working toward positive outcomes.

-Our clients are often able to keep their licenses because we demonstrate that the allegations were incorrect or unfounded or that there were mitigating circumstances.
+Our clients are often able to keep their nursing licenses because we demonstrate that the allegations were incorrect or unfounded or that there were mitigating circumstances.
 We investigate the matter and identify colleagues, patients or expert witnesses whose testimony will strengthen a client’s case.
 We have achieved scores of successful outcomes resulting in dismissals and lesser sanctions, such as remedial education or fines.

 Declaratory Orders For Nursing Students